Fox-ML-infrastructure/FoxML_Core/LEGAL/FAQ.md

 ---

-### Q: Can our Data Science team use AGPL while our ML Research team uses a commercial license?
+### Q: Can our Data Science team use AGPL while our ML Applications team uses a commercial license?

 **A:** No. You may not combine AGPL-3.0 copies with Commercial Use or use both licenses simultaneously within the same organization without a commercial agreement.
 If any part of your organization uses the Software for Commercial Use, all use within that organization requires a commercial license.